ardagnir/pterosaur/README.md

 ( If you find a bug that isn't listed here, please create a github issue. )

 - Escape leaves textboxes while in insert mode, but does nothing in normal mode.
-- Some editors (like github outside of zen-mode) do weird things with text that make text manipulation difficult.
-Usually, pterosaur will fail into normal(vimless) text entry, but for some types of weirdness it will completly refuse to enter text at all.
+- Some editors (like github outside of zen-mode) do weird things with text that make text manipulation difficult and mess up pterosaur.
+I still need to find a good solution for this.
 - The code to handle multiple windows is hacky.
 If you create multiple windows at the same time, pterosaur might break and lose some of your keys.
+- The cursor jumps to the beginning of text while typing an ex command or search.
+- Pterosaur's keygrabbing gets overriden by websites that bind keypresses.
+This means that ex commands/searches won't work in google searches because it immediately searches as soon as you hit the enter key.
 - Mouse support is limited.
 Currently, you can click anywhere in a textbox to move the cursor there in insert mode.
 Eventually, mouse selection will be supported as well.

 ##Troubleshooting